sqmk/huejay/README.md

 #### client.softwareUpdate.disableInstallNotification - Disables install notification

-To disable the install notification (useful for mobile apps), `client.softwareUpdate.disableInstallNotifaction` will allow you to turn off the notification.
+To disable the install notification (useful for mobile apps), `client.softwareUpdate.disableInstallNotification` will allow you to turn off the notification.
 This only works when there are pending updates to the bridge.

 ```js